BuhariS/walmart_sales_prediction/README.md

 The file `Walmart.csv` was obtained from [Kaggle](https://www.kaggle.com/datasets/yasserh/walmart-dataset) website.

 ### Project File
+The project in this repository resides in "walmart_sales_prediction.ipynb" file.

 ### Dependencies
 To run this project successfully, one needs to install and import the following dependencies: